eprintsug/EPrintsOpenAIRE/README.md

 ### Optional OpenAIRE OAI-PMH Custom Set Definition

 Optionally, a repository may wish to define a specific OAI "custom set" for OpenAIRE to harvest from.
-For example, if you only want a portion of the item_types to be harvested, and/or you want to limit the harvesting to unembargoed items, you would define a custom set using something like this:
+For example, if you only want a portion of the item_types to be harvested, and/or you want to limit the harvesting to unembargoed items of certain types (article, conference_item, book_section, monograph, book), you would define a custom set using something like this:

 ```
 $oai->{custom_sets} = [